Iron is classified as a metal. It is unstable in air and will oxidise to form iron oxides, commonly known as rust.

 Iron naturally exists in rivers, lakes and underground water.
 It can also be released into water from man-made sources such as industrial waste and corrosion of iron pipes.
 Iron can be present in water in two forms: the soluble ferrous iron (Fe2+) or the insoluble ferric iron (Fe3+).

-Iron is present in a variety of applications, below we outline where you may find iron and why it should be monitored.
+Below we outline where you may find iron and why it should be monitored.

 Iron in drinking water can result from corrosion of iron pipes.
 Additionally, natural water often contains high amounts of iron, and so removal of iron during drinking water processing is common.